No Stadium Required: Chef’s Guide to Tailgating from your Couch

 Grill, Baby, Grill

 No parking lot?
 No problem.
 You can still grill at home and recreate that tailgate experience.
 Just remember: A certain amount of prep work is needed because not even the best recipe in the world will work if your grill isn’t clean.
-For a refresher, here’s a step-by-step guide from Community Canteen’s Executive Sous Chef Phil Frederick:
+For a refresher, here’s a step-by-step guide from Community Canteen’s chef team:

 1. Brush your grill grates thoroughly with a hard-bristle grill brush.